j-baker/j-baker.github.io/_posts/2014-04-22-proving-a-language-irregular.md

 ---
 layout: post
-title: Nontrivially proving a language irregular
+title: Proving a language irregular in a nontrivial way
 ---

 Everyone knows that regular expressions (at least in the theoretical sense) have almost immediate limits on what they can recognise, though this is [not always realised by users](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454).
 The problem is that the presented proofs of languages that are not regular are typically those that are easily provable.
 This is because